-This chapter prepares students to engage with Unit 1 and Unit 2 of the English General Senior Syllabus and key concepts that will be useful throughout Senior English.
+This chapter prepares students to engage with Unit 1 and Unit 2 of the General English Syllabus, and key concepts that will be useful throughout senior English.

 This chapter features:

-- a model for using a sequence of 'frames' to personally interpret and relate to texts - guidance on how to analyse the social and cultural contexts of texts by using the language-in-use model - a variety of short texts, situations, and exercises for students to use in applying their knowledge of language in use, to prepare for more substantial text analysis and creation in subsequent chapters.
+- # A model for using a sequence of 'frames' to personally interpret and relate to texts. - # Guidance on how to approach the analysis on 'Language-in-use' by analysing texts within the context of social situation and culture. - # A variety of short texts, situations, and exercises for students to use in applying their knowledge of Language-in-use, to prepare for more substantial text analysis and creation in subsequent chapters.